 6) Prepare your company registration documents.
 This will include the application form, the notification of registration for the company’s registered seal (inkan), and letters from the directors confirming their assumption of office.

 7) File your registration documents at the registry office.
 Expect to pay around 160,000 JPY for a KK and 70,000 JPY for a GK.

 8) Once the registration is confirmed complete, obtain a registry certificate and a company seal certificate.
 You will need these when opening the company bank account and for numerous other activities in the future (e.g renting offices moving forward, sponsoring visas, employee contracts etc.)

 9) Register all directors and employees with the government tax and social security offices.
 Apply for visa and visa status updates for staff where necessary.
 Apply for relevant business licenses where required, as advised.

 10) Convince a Japanese bank that you are not a criminal organization or terrorist group and open a company bank account.

-Once you are fully set up, legally recognized, capitalised and ready to go all that’s left to do is to do business and make money.
+Once you have fully set up your company in Japan, legally recognized, capitalised and ready to go all that’s left to do is to do business and make money.
 Just be sure to meet all of your annual tax filing deadlines.
 Again, this will mean hiring a competent tax accountant, or spending more of your time (that you probably no longer have now, as a new business owner) to work out how to DIY them yourself.
 Once you have found the balance between running the business so that it is profitable, and meeting all of your corporate and personal legal obligations to the Japanese government you will have achieved the ethereal state of harmony that the Japanese traditionally refer to as “Wa” (和).